 One powerful benefit of employing modern technology in this way is to provide an enterprise view of a single player’s behavior and activity.
 What if you could not only see what that player did at that specific table on a given day, but could also see their trends, patterns, and activity across all your properties and business entities from retail to interactive from a single view?
 This critical context would help you and the AML system evaluate the context of an alert and identify when activity is easily explainable and not suspicious.
 This capability is simply not possible with virtually all the AML systems in gaming today because of their single-instance architecture inhibiting them from providing this style of data analytics and visualization.

 In addition to evaluating a broader universe of data, the AML system should get down into the weeds.
 Let’s take minimal gaming, for example.
 If someone sits at a table, buys in for $5,000, and leaves the floor after 10 minutes and only places a few bets, they will likely trigger a suspicious activity alert.
 The AML analyst may receive an alert with limited information that this happened and will then go and start data gathering.
 The analysts will likely look at their level of play, average bets, and other data around historical patterns and information including information across casino properties.
 Modern software can bake these data points and analysis right into the alerting engine and present this data to analysts, greatly reducing their workload and improving their ability to decision these alerts.

 An AML software platform like Kinectify helps to effectively solve the most common challenges that come with transaction monitoring.
 Compliance departments can now eliminate noise and focus on high-risk scenarios for suspicious activity.
 Kinectify’s transaction monitoring further equips compliance teams with robust visual analytics showing the evidence behind each alert and the history for every patron.
 Everything you need to start your investigation is at your fingertips with Kinectify.

-To learn more about Kinectify and its sophisticated transaction monitoring and alerting engine, book a demo here.
+To learn more about Kinectify and book a demo, click here.